About Me

 • (Active) Tachyon: Intelligent Multi-Scale Modeling of Distributed Resilient Infrastructure and Workflows for Data Intensive HEP Analyses

-• (Active) Composable Digital Twins for Science Network Infrastructures using Parallel Discrete Event Simulation
+• (Finished) Composable Digital Twins for Science Network Infrastructures using Parallel Discrete Event Simulation

 • (Finished) Developing Machine Learning Surrogate Models For Regional Scale Transportation Network Models